Esko Rechardt

 Esko Tapani Rechardt (born 9 May 1958 in Helsinki) is a Finnish sailor and Olympic champion.
-He won a gold medal in the Finn Class at the 1980 Summer Olympics in Moscow.
+He won a gold medal in the Finn class at the 1980 Moscow Summer Olympics, whose sailing competitions were held in Tallinn.

 He sailed on Martela OF during the 1989–90 Whitbread Round the World Race.

 Biography

 Rechardt has a master's degree in engineering, and after his sporting career has designed bridges, such as the bridge connecting the Korkeasaari zoo to Helsinki mainland.